rust-lang/book/second-edition/src/ch01-02-hello-world.md

 generated two files and one directory for us: a *Cargo.toml* and a *src* directory with a *main.rs* file inside.
-It has also initialized a new git repository in the *hello_cargo* directory for us, along with a *.gitignore* file; you can change this to use a different version control system, or no version control system, by using the `--vcs` flag.
+It has also initialized a new git repository in the *hello_cargo* directory for us, along with a *.gitignore* file.
+Git is a common version control system.
+You can change `cargo new` to use a different version control system, or no version control system, by using the `--vcs` flag.
+Run `cargo new --help` to see the available options.

 Open up *Cargo.toml* in your text editor of choice.
-It should look something like this:
+It should look similar to the code in Listing 1-2:

 <span class="filename">Filename: Cargo.toml</span>